 20 Off The Beaten Path Destinations In Italy

-Updated December 2023, 20 Off The Beaten Path Destinations In Italy was originally published in April 2020
+Updated January 2026, 20 Off The Beaten Path Destinations In Italy was originally published in April 2020

 I first came to Italy in 2010 on a trip that took me through several European countries that summer.
 I’ve since learned to travel a whole helluva lot slower these days since then, but the one destination in Europe I’ve actually spent the most time in is Italy.

-I first came to explore the south of Italy (mostly), out of these sheer curiosity of where some of my family had emigrated from (Calabria and Sicily), and would later spend a good chunk of the time there later, based in a small town named Terracina, filing all the paperwork to gain citizenship in the country (fun fact: I was born an Italian citizen!).
+I first came to explore the south of Italy (mostly), out of sheer curiosity of where some of my family had emigrated from (Calabria and Sicily), and would later spend a good chunk of the time there later, based in a small town named Terracina, filing all the paperwork to gain citizenship in the country (fun fact: I was born an Italian citizen!).

 In this off the beaten path Italy guide, you’ll find some of the best-hidden gems in Italy based on my own travels in the country- though you will notice a heavy influence on Italy’s south because of this.